Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Results

 Figure~\ref{fig:Pop_eta} shows the time evolution of the neutral-state population $P_0(t)$ for different atom–-surface coupling strengths.
 As $\eta$ increases, a larger fraction of the wavepacket undergoes electron transfer to the surface, reflected by the reduced $P_0(t)$ around $t \approx 30$~fs.
 For $\eta > 2$~eV, the transfer probability saturates, with nearly complete electronic excitation during the collision.
 Stronger coupling also accelerates both the decay and recovery of $P_0(t)$, reflecting faster electron transfer.
 After scattering, the larger final value of $P_0(t)$ at higher $\eta$ indicates that more population returns to the neutral state and scatters back, while less remains trapped in the $|a\rangle$ state.

 Figure~\ref{fig:PE_eta} presents the projected kinetic energy distributions of the H atom in the neutral state at $t = 154.8$~fs for various $\eta$.
 At weak coupling, the elastic scattering channel is relatively pronounced, and its relative intensity decreases with increasing $\eta$, indicating a higher probability of electronic transitions, consistent with the population dynamics in Figure~\ref{fig:Pop_eta}.
+Despite the change in intensity, the elastic peak remains centered near $E_{\rm in}$ and retains its initial shape for all coupling strengths.
+This indicates that the elastic channel corresponds to scattering trajectories that are largely unaffected by the surface electronic bath.

 The energy-loss peak also depends strongly on $\eta$: for weak coupling, the peak is broader, decreases in intensity, shifts significantly toward lower energies, and exhibits fine structure.
 These fine structures originate from discrete bound states of the excited potential $U_a(x)$ and higher-order processes such as multiple electron transfers.
 Specifically, when the H atom is excited to the $|a\rangle$ state, the bound states of $U_a(x)$ are discretely spaced rather than forming a continuum.
 These distinct excitation pathways can modulate the scattering dynamics, thereby shaping the observed structure in the energy distribution.
 Such fine structures are gradually washed out as $\eta$ increases.

 The narrowing of the energy-loss peak and its shift toward higher kinetic energies with increasing $\eta$ indicate enhanced adiabaticity of the dynamics.
 However, unlike H-atom scattering on metal surfaces, where the high-energy edge of the distribution typically approaches the initial kinetic energy, here the high-energy edge of the energy-loss peak remains around $1.5$~eV, roughly one band gap below the initial kinetic energy.
 Thus, while strong coupling drives the dynamics toward adiabatic behavior, nonadiabatic effects remain intrinsic due to the semiconductor band structure.
 This persistent band-gap-related energy loss explains why the electronic friction theory fails to capture scattering on semiconductor surfaces.